The Impact of Question Framing on the Performance of Automatic Occupation Coding: Conclusion

 Our findings have several practical implications.
-The wording of the occupational question impacts data quality for manual and automatic coding.
+The wording of the occupational question appears to impact data quality for manual and automatic coding, even if our evidence is preliminary.
 As noted by \citet{ACS2014}, asking to name the job title might not be the best option for those with multiple employments or industry-specific jobs, but, according to our findings, the job title is the answer that will be most likely given.
 Researchers should pay attention to the wording of the occupational question when given the data for training and testing automatic occupational tools.
-Working with "job title -Berufsbezeichnung" instead of "occupational task -berufliche Tätigkeit" in German context may increase the accuracy of the automatic coding tools without adjustments to the algorithm.
+Working with "job title -Berufsbezeichnung" instead of "occupational task -berufliche Tätigkeit" in German context may affect the accuracy of the automatic coding tools without adjustments to the algorithm.
 The findings might be different for other cultural and linguistic contexts; however, together with \citet{Martinez2017}, our study points out that the origin of the data matters.
 Future studies should examine causal mechanism that trigger difference in responses.